AmaduKamara/react-router-dom-v6/README.md

 # Getting started with React Router Dom v6

-This is a crash course onlearning the new react-router-dom v6 package
+This is a crash course on learning the new react-router-dom v6 package

 ## Instructor